 There was also the dread that I might not reach 65 years old, and with it those blissful 12 years (the average American lives to be 77) we reserve for the more physically difficult chapter of our lives.

-Becoming an Online Entrepreneur
+Becoming a Digital Nomad and Online Entrepreneur

 And so I opted instead to take a more entrepreneurial take on life – to focus my time on efforts that would generate an income (albeit a much reduced one compared to a legal salary), but in a way that I could control better and that would allow me to return to the road.